labdaddy/wgu-paper/Online_Security.md

 PRESENTATION PLAN

 (ATTENTION GETTING OPENING)
 Someone is trying to steal your personal information !
 Social engineering threats are everywhere online and offline.
-The range of potential attacks is staggering and not being aware of some of the more common attack vectors leaves most people completely vulnerable.
+The range of potential attacks is staggering and not being aware of some of the more common attack vectors leaves most corporate employees completely vulnerable.

 (THESIS STATEMENT)
-Information security research suggests that social engineering attacks are extremely effective because people are naturally trusting (phishing/ quid pro quo) and because people do not take security seriously.
+Information security research concludes that social engineering attacks are extremely effective because people are naturally trusting and because people do not take security seriously.

 (PREVIEW OF MAIN POINTS)
 Today I am going to talk about two main points that show why social engineering attacks are so effective, these are: